-Current browsers (Chrome, Firefox, Opera, Internet Explorer, Edge, Safari) have protection against homograph attacks.
+Current browsers (Chrome, Firefox, Opera, Internet Explorer, Edge, Safari) have protection against HTTPS spoofing (IDN homograph attacks).
 For example, they display Punycode in the address bar instead of national characters.
 However, websites and emails may still contain links in Unicode that look exactly like originals.

 Anyone can generate an SSL/TLS certificate for any domain.
 An attacker who intercepts a connection can generate certificates for all domains that the victim visits.
 They can present these certificates to the victim, establish a connection with the original server, and relay the traffic.
 This is called SSL hijacking.